 It can happen... because it is happening!

-In Philadelphia, more babies have died sharing a bed with an adult or another child than from child abuse.
-About 3,500 babies die every year in the United States from sleep related deaths, including SIDS.
+About 3,500 infants die every year in the United States from sleep related deaths, including SIDS.